 Experience Summer in Europe studying Spanish language and culture in Bilbao through the Yale Summer Session Study Abroad Program, in addition to studying economics and finance at the London School of Economics.

-Post-Yale Plan "Either pursuing an M.D./PH.D. with a research focus in epidemiology, or an M.D./ M.B.A. with interests in hospital management, health care entrepreneurship, and health care nonprofits."
+pursuing an M.D./PH.D. with a research focus in epidemiology, or an M.D./ M.B.A. with interests in care entrepreneurship.